 Wood Shake

 Contrary to popular belief, wood shake is still allowed in a number of cities around Southern California.
 The only stipulation is that the wood shakes must be treated with fire retardant.
 Wood shake is still one of the most reliable products in the market with warranties of 30-50 years in some cases.
-Wood shake comes in various thicknesses to enhance their appearance.
-It is light weight, fire retardant and gives a home that natural wood beauty.
-Many products came into the roof market the were to simulate wood shakes for their rustic appearance.
-Majority of these products failed and are now out of business.

 Roof Shingles

-Roofing shingles can be called by various names in the industry.
-Some people call them Asphalt Shingles as they are made of asphalt layers.
-The asphalt helps determine the life of the roof.
-More asphalt equals longer use.
-Some people refer to shingles as Fiberglass as there is a fiberglass matte in between the layers of asphalt.
 Fiberglass in what binds the asphalt together to make the material strong.
 Some people refer to shingles as Composition as they are a mix or composition of asphalt and fiberglass.
 All three names refer to the same general product.
 All three have colored granules embedded onto the top to protect the material.
 The main differences between the materials is in their appearance.
-A 3 tab shingle is the flattest appearance of the styles.
-Dimensional shingles have 23 layers of asphalt matte and create a dimensional appearance on the roof.
+Dimensional shingles have 2-3 layers of asphalt matte and create a dimensional appearance on the roof.
 Architectural shingles are some of the heaviest roof shingles and can create a wood shingle/slate appearance.
-Each shingle manufacturer has a unique product name for the style (Certainteed Landmark Dimensional, Certainteed Presidential Architectural) but the product design is the same for each.
+Each shingle manufacturer has a unique product name for the style (Certainteed Landmark Dimensional, Certainteed Presidential Architectural) but the product design for the dimensional or architectural is the same for all manufacturers.
+Variables may include color options.
 All roof shingles are Class A fire rated, light weight to eliminate the need for attic reinforcing and are safe to walk on.

 Composition